Avoid Perjury and “Always tell the truth!” (Life lesson taken from mothers everywhere!)

 This would include disclosing any pre-existing medical conditions, previous accidents and your medical history.
 If a claimant is unsure as to whether something is relevant or not, they should err on the side of disclosure so as to ensure that the integrity of their evidence is not called into question at a later stage.

-It is irrelevant that such an issue was immaterial to the claim at hand – it merely puts a cloud over the reliability of the evidence that the claimant puts forward.
+It is irrelevant that such an issue was immaterial to the claim at hand.
+It merely puts a cloud over the reliability of the evidence that the claimant puts forward.

 Previous medical conditions or accidents (whether or not the claimant made a claim, or received any compensation) should be disclosed to the solicitor engaged on the claimant’s behalf, the Injuries Board on the application form and the doctors who assess the injuries.
-It will again be asked for in Notice for Particulars, which is a request for further information which the defendant is statutorily entitled to receive.
+It will again be asked for in Notice for Particulars.
+This is a request for further information which the defendant is statutorily entitled to receive.

 Not Being Truthful in a Personal Injury Claim * Does Have its Consequences

 The claimant will be asked to confirm the truthfulness of their replies to Notice for Particulars.
 This is done by swearing an Affidavit of Verification.
 These are designed to combat false, dishonest and fraudulent claims.
 It requires the claimant to confirm that the information contained in the pleadings are true and accurate to the best of the claimant’s knowledge and belief.
 An affidavit is essentially a confirmation of evidence that the claimant would otherwise give in court.
 It should be taken as seriously as the oath, to tell the truth, taken before one commences the giver of oral evidence before a courtroom.

 If a claimant gives false evidence or misleads the court or an officer of the court, i.e. a solicitor, as to the true facts of the matter, the court is free to dismiss the action if the judge thinks it is appropriate.
 There are also penalties for giving such false evidence which includes a monetary fine or a lengthy prison service.